-This creamy vegan queso dip has been a hit to everyone we’ve served it to.
-Thanks to cashews, the dip is outrageously creamy.
+Vegans and non-vegans love this dip.
+It’s creamy and flavorful, thanks to cashews, nutritional yeast, and pickled jalapeños.
 If you have a high-powered blender, there is no need to soak the cashews before making the dip.
-If your blender is not very powerful, for the smoothest dip, you might consider soaking the cashews.
-We’ve shared how to do this below.
+However, if your blender is not very powerful, you might consider soaking the cashews for the smoothest vegan queso.

 1 cup (5 ounces) raw cashews